ToyotaInfoTech/RAMN/docs/quickstart.rst

     $ cansniffer -c can0

 The first two bytes of each message represent the status of something on the board.
 Try moving controls and observe how these values change.
-The following two bytes represent a message counter, and the last 4 bytes represent a random value.
+The following two bytes represent a message counter, and the last four bytes represent the CRC32 of the first four bytes.

 Dumping CAN Traffic
 ^^^^^^^^^^^^^^^^^^^